 The on-site hotels at Universal now feature free wifi access for registered guests (for a long time, they didn’t).
 In the rooms and inside the concierge lounge, “standard” wifi is complimentary, meaning that, if you’re staying at the hotel, you can do basic things like check your email and tweet without having to pay extra.
 If you want faster speeds so you can upload all your high-res photos and HD videos, you’ll likely want to pay for the “premium” service, as you see here:

-If you’re not a registered guest but still want to get online, you’re in luck – Universal’s on-site hotels offer free wifi access to everyone in their lobbies and pool areas (just don’t expect too much performance).
+If you’re not a registered guest but still want to get online, you’re in luck – Universal Orlando’s hotels offer free wifi access to everyone in their lobbies and pool areas (just don’t expect too much performance).

-An introduction to the Universal Orlando mobile app
+How to use the Universal Orlando mobile app

-Along the bottom of the screen you will find three simple options: “rides,” “shows,” and “dining.”
-Then, along the side, there is a menu that can be expanded that contains a lot more options.
+Along the middle of the screen, you will find three simple options: “rides,” “shows,” and “dining.”
+Then, along the side, there is a menu that can be expanded that contains a lot more choices.

 Let’s run down the list of what each of these does.